 If Notion is your workspace, the rest of your work still happens elsewhere: meetings on your calendar, daily tasks in your task manager, emails from clients, contacts in your CRM.
 Without a sync layer, somebody copies and somebody forgets, and the systems drift.

 That's the gap 2sync closes.
-We sync Notion two-way with the tools most teams already run their day in: Google Calendar, Todoist, Google Tasks, Outlook Calendar, Gmail, Google Contacts, and Outlook Contacts.
+We sync Notion two-way with the tools most teams already run their day in: Google Calendar, Todoist, Google Tasks, Outlook Calendar, Google Contacts, and Outlook Contacts, and we bring Gmail and Outlook Mail into Notion one-way.
 Field mapping, filters, and 2-5 minute sync intervals are built in.
-Calendar events, tasks, emails, and contacts flow into Notion automatically, and changes in Notion flow back the other way.
+Calendar events, tasks, and contacts flow in both directions automatically; emails land in Notion as a searchable archive.
+When you're ready to wire it up, create an automation and pick the apps you already use.

 Final take